 For many of us, worry creates a feeling of being out of control and not safe.
 Doing things that are within our control helps us to regain those feelings of control and safety.

 6. Tighten and Release

-When you are worried, do you often feel a tightness in your stomach or your neck?
+When you are worried, do you often feel a tightness in your stomach, chest, or throat?
 Use that tightness to help you relax.

 This technique is called Progressive Muscle Relaxation.
-It combats worry and even stress by creating awareness around what the body feels like when it is in a relaxed state.
-And when you are in a relaxed state you are not in a state of worry.
+It combats worry and stress by creating awareness around what the body feels like when it is in a relaxed state.

 7. Use Worry as a Gauge

 Worry serves as a great gauge to let us know what is important and what is not.
-When you are worrying about something, tune-in to the gauge.
+When you want to learn how to stop worrying, tune-in to the gauge.

 How important is what you are worrying about on a scale of 1-10?
-If you gave it a 5 or less, ask yourself this question,”Since this thing I’m worried about isn’t super important, what is really driving the worry?”
+If you gave it a 5 or less, ask yourself this question: “Since this thing I’m worried about isn’t very important, what is really driving the worry?”

 8. Write or Talk It out

 Getting worry out of your head diminishes it.
 It is like the old analogy that if you shine a light on bacteria, it dies, but if you keep it in the dark, it grows.

-If you do not feel comfortable talking your worry thoughts and emotions out with a friend, family member, coach, or another trusted professional, try writing about it.
-Get it all out on paper and then throw the paper away.
+If you do not feel comfortable talking your worry and emotions out with a friend, family member, coach, or another trusted professional, try writing about it.
+Get it all out on paper, and then throw the paper away.